de4db1ff/nyaPass/README.md

 Unique Application Passwords are derived from your Passkey locally, in a consistent and reproducible manner.

-Your Passkey now becomes a unique set of passwords just for you and for any website on earth, as long as they have a password input box.
+Your Passkey now becomes a unique set of passwords for any website with a password input box, regardless of whether they natively support WebAuthn.

 # How does this thing work?
 $\text{Password} = KDF(\text{Origin}, \text{Secret})$